chengyuxing/rabbit-sql/BEST_PRACTICE.md

 - Using the Baki interface to perform basic database operations such as add, delete, modify, and transaction operations, avoiding direct interaction with JDBC.
 - Each SQL operation is performed by passing in the SQL name, along with the parameter mapping.
-- Single-table CRUD recommends using basic JPA entities for operations.

 **Named SQL Example**: